Should Products with Button Batteries Have Stricter Safety Rules?

 - Canada Consumer Product Safety Act (opens in new tab)

-- Health Canada's Approach to General Prohibitions (opens in new tab)
+- Information on Health Canada's Approach to General Prohibitions (opens in new tab)

 - Industry Guidance - Danger to Human Health or Safety Posed by Consumer Products (opens in new tab)